-Our inboxes receive a daily flood of phase entrance testimonials at the OOBE Research Center, School of Out-of-Body Travel seminars around the world, and all of our many-language websites and forums.
+Our inboxes receive a daily flood of phase entrance testimonials at the Phase Research Center, Phase School seminars around the world, and all of our many-language websites and forums.
 A small selection of them are featured in this part of the book in order to vividly demonstrate how out-of-body experience occurs in practice.
 Of course, mere words can hardly convey even a tenth of the emotion people experience.
 However, they are enough to demonstrate how important and fascinating this can be for absolutely everyone.
 Thousands of phase experience accounts are also freely available on the "Practitioner Blogs" section of our forums.